 - Increased light reflectivity by up to 300 per cent

 - Long lifespan

 - Next to no maintenance aside from basic regular cleaning

 Before you jump on the epoxy bandwagon, it’s worth noting that this specialised flooring solution requires expert installation.
 If you are tempted to go the DIY-route, be warned: you may not experience the benefits listed above.
 Improperly installed epoxy can be brittle and prone to cracking and won’t provide the level of toughness and durability you expect.

 If you choose epoxy, it’s essential that you invest in professional installation.

 Polished concrete vs. epoxy floor: Which is right for you?

 There’s no hard and fast answer, and both flooring solutions offer a range of benefits to home and business owners.
 That being said, epoxy flooring does trump polished concrete in terms of look, toughness, safety, and versatility – it’s definitely worth investigating further.

 Ready to invest in epoxy flooring?

 You won’t regret it.
-The team behind Tough Floors know epoxy flooring – it’s all we do.
+The team behind Tough Floors know epoxy flooring – epoxy flooring Gold Coast and Brisbane is all we do.
 And that’s why we can offer high-quality, long-lasting installation that’ll ensure you get the most out of your investment.
 Get started today.
 Contact our friendly team of specialists and we’ll inspect your area and give you expert advice and a fixed price quote.